nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

-An example of using the find command in CareLink is given below.
+The example below of using the find command in CareLink appears below.
 ![Find command example](images/findcommandexample.png)
 _Figure 10: Example of using the `find` command to locate a person in CareLink_

-Once the command succeeds, the persons found will be displayed providing comprehensive information about the persons.
+When the command succeeds, the persons found will be displayed providing comprehensive information about the persons.
 ![Find command success](images/findcommandsucceed.png)
 _Figure 11: List of persons displayed after using the `find` command with specified criteria_